Clarkston High School (Washington)

-Charles Francis Adams High School, locally referred to as Clarkston High School or CHS, is a four-year public high school located near downtown Clarkston, Washington.
-The school has a population of 800-850 students in grades 9–12, with over 100 staff members.
-CHS's mascot is the mighty Bantam, and the school colors are red, black, and white.
+Charles Francis Adams High School, locally referred to as Clarkston High School or CHS, is a four-year public high school in Clarkston, Washington.
+Located near the city center, CHS has a population of 800–850 students in grades 9–12, with over 100 staff members.
+Its mascot is the mighty Bantam, and the school colors are red, black, and white.